Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 October 2018 - Present.

-Upon successful completion of the learning experience, students will be able to: critically understand the major methods of research in social psychology; describe, explain and evaluate research studies examining core areas of social psychology; recognize and evaluate social, cultural, spiritual and other types of diversity; apply psychological concepts, theories and research findings to solve problems in everyday life and in society.
+Upon successful completion of the learning experience, students will be able to: critically discuss the major methods of research in social psychology; describe, explain and evaluate research studies examining core areas of social psychology; recognize and evaluate social, cultural, spiritual and other types of diversity; and apply psychological concepts, theories and research findings to solve problems in everyday life and in society.

 This course advances the understanding of major principles and findings of social psychology.
 Major topics include: the science of social psychology; the individual within the social world; the impact individuals have on another individual or group; and social relationships.